DennisdelRioCarbo/Team-11/README.md

 ### Framingham heart study dataset

 The **Framingham Risk Score** is a sex-specific algorithm used to estimate the 10-year cardiovascular risk of an individual.
-The **"Framingham"** heart disease dataset inlcudes over 4,240 records, 16 columns and 15 attributes.
+The **"Framingham"** heart disease dataset includes over 4,240 records, 16 columns and 15 attributes.
 The goal of the dataset is to predict whether the patient has 10-year risk of future (CHD) coronary heart disease.
 The features included in this dataset are:

 - *Sex* (0=female, 1=male)